Naïve (album)

-Naïve is the fifth studio album by German industrial band KMFDM, released on November 15, 1990 by Wax Trax!
+Naïve is the fourth studio album by German industrial band KMFDM, released on November 15, 1990, by Wax Trax!
 Records.
 It was recorded following KMFDM's return from their first visit to the United States and subsequent tour with Ministry.
 It was also the first record they released after signing directly to Wax Trax!
 Records.

 Background

 The album was out of print for over a decade due to copyright infringement: the seventh track "Liebeslied" used unauthorized samples from a recording of "O Fortuna", from Carl Orff's 1930s cantata Carmina Burana.
 The album was recalled approximately three years after being released.
-Copies today are rare and considered collector's items.
+Physical copies are rare and considered collector's items.
 In addition to this, "Godlike" samples "Angel of Death" by Slayer.

 All of the tracks on the album, except for the original mixes of "Die Now-Live Later", "Liebeslied" and "Go to Hell" were subsequently available on other discs.
 The album was re-released as Naïve/Hell to Go, with some songs remixed, in 1994.
 A digitally remastered reissue of Naïve was released on 21 November 2006, along with Money and Angst.
 It was reissued with an edited version of the track "Liebeslied" without the offending sample.
 It also features the remixes that initially appeared on Naïve/Hell to Go.

 Critical reception

 Naïve received excellent reviews.
 Stephen Thomas Erlewine called Naïve "one of [KMFDM's] strongest releases."
-Ned Raggett of Allmusic began his review by saying, "KMFDM brought it all together on the brilliant Naïve", doing "everything from four-to-the-floor beats to Wagnerian epic metal and back again".
+Ned Raggett of AllMusic began his review by saying, "KMFDM brought it all together on the brilliant Naïve", doing "everything from four-to-the-floor beats to Wagnerian epic metal and back again".
 He went on to call it "one of industrial/electronic body music's key albums", and said that KMFDM was a band "so ridiculously good that everything they touch pretty much turns to gold".
-He also said that while the title track was "fantastic", the "total standout" of the album was "Liebeslied":
+He also said that while the title track was "fantastic", the "total standout" of the album was "Liebeslied": "Outrageously interpolating Carl Orff's noted vocal piece Carmina Burana into a bombastic explosion of mechanical rhythms, orchestral hits, and an increasing amount of hero guitar feedback slabs, not to mention the husked, desperate lead vocals, it's a jawdropping masterpiece that demands and gets total surrender."
+In 2019, Pitchfork magazine ranked Naïve at number ten on its list of the thirty-three best industrial albums of all time, with writer Susan Elizabeth Shepard noting that the album combined "hip-hop beats and metal riffs into deep, big-beat anthems".